-- 1 credit for major core courses that meet daily. - 1/2 credit for courses that meet two or three times per week for a full year. - Thayer Academy does not award credits less than 1/2. - Credits earned at other institutions may be approved on an individual basis.
+- 1 credit for major core courses that meet four times per week for a full year. - 1/2 credit for courses that meet two or three times per week for a full year. - 1/2 credit for core courses that meet four times per week for one semester (half-year). - Thayer Academy does not award credits less than 1/2. - Credits earned at other institutions may be approved on an individual basis.